cancel

 After registering the app, copy the Application (client) ID and the Directory (tenant) ID and save them for later.

-Add a Microsoft Graph API permission
+Add Microsoft Graph API permissions

 Next, you’ll need to grant the correct permissions to the newly created app registration.
 You can find detailed instructions on adding permissions in Quickstart: Configure an app to access a web API.